 Hair dryers, curling irons, and hair straighteners should all be bought abroad.
 Countries run on different wattage/voltage systems and hot electronics do not have built-in converters or surge protectors; these items often overheat and can blow fuses.
 To avoid breaking your expensive hair styling tools you should buy these abroad or purchase them from online stores before you leave.
 Most of the time, it's cheaper to buy these items abroad.

 If you are going abroad and are expecting cold weather, save room in your luggage by wearing your bulkier clothing on the plane.

 When you are thinking about how many jeans, shirts, skirts, or shorts to pack – pack with layers in mind.
 You can always take articles of clothing off if you are hot.
 You will also want to buy clothing while you're abroad.
-Most people who go abroad start to dress like a local because their fashion is way cooler and ahead of all the fashion in the U.S. Not kidding!
-Europe, China, and Japan are usually one or two seasons ahead of the U.S. in fashion.
-It is also exciting to look like a local and wear traditional or ethnic clothing.
+Most people who go abroad start to dress like a local because their fashion is way cooler and ahead of all the fashion in the U.S. (Europe, China, and Japan are usually one or two seasons ahead of the U.S. in fashion.)
+It's fun to look like a local and wear traditional or ethnic clothing.

 Regardless of how long your trip is, the most important item in your suitcase will be your walking shoes.
 A sturdy, comfortable pair of shoes is absolutely essential as you will have long days of exploring your new city.
 Many older cities have uneven, cobblestone walkways that can be dangerous if you are not wearing sturdy footwear.

-I know what you are thinking.
-How will I fit all of my shoes?
-The answer - Leave them!
-While abroad you are going to be doing a lot of walking.
-Don't overpack shoes.
-Pack only essentials - walking sneakers, comfortable flats or sandals, and one pair of low heels.
+While abroad, you're going to be doing a lot of walking so don't overpack shoes.
+Pack only the essentials - walking sneakers, comfortable flats or sandals, and one pair of low heels.